 Yes, this schedule is only six days long, but you have to factor in travel times.
-Once you account for flying, renting a car, driving to and checking into you hotel, you see that jamming six days of activity into a week long vacation is actually pretty tough.
+Once you account for flying, renting a car, driving to and checking into your hotel, you see that jamming six days of activity into a week-long vacation is actually pretty tough.

 Flesh Out Your Trip